ibrahim-kocyigit/ibm-data-science-professional-certificate/02-tools-for-data-science/notes.md

 #### Julia
 * A high-performance language specifically designed for numerical and scientific computing.
 * Offers a balance of development speed and execution speed.
-* Can call libraires from other languages (C, Python, R, etc.)
+* Can call libraries from other languages (C, Python, R, etc.)
 * Used in data science for tools like JuliaDB (for working with large datasets.)

 # Module 3: Packages, APIs, Data Sets, and Models <a name="module-3"></a>